The Belmonts: Reunions (1972–1989)

-Lawsuit and Anthology (1994-2011)
+Lawsuit and Anthology (1991–2011)

-In 1994, a lawsuit was filed by Fred Milano and Warren Gradus claiming trademark infringement against DiMucci, Mastrangelo, and D'Aleo.
+In the early 1990s, a lawsuit was filed by Fred Milano and Warren Gradus claiming trademark infringement against DiMucci, Mastrangelo, and D'Aleo.

 In May 1991, Milano and DiMucci entered into an agreement in which DiMucci agreed to appear with Milano and others, performing concerts under the name Dion and the Belmonts, but only if certain conditions were met.
 Milano claimed he negotiated arrangements for as many as five concerts, but DiMucci refused to honor the agreement.
 The suit alleged that while DiMucci had agreed to reunite with Milano, he had also simultaneously agreed to take part in a reunion with Mastrangelo and D'Aleo.
-Milano and Gradus won the lawsuit.
+Milano and Gradus won the lawsuit, with Milano being awarded the rights to the Belmonts' name.